HackaHealth-Geneva/HandTracking4Sohan/README.md

 - ```CameraInterface.py``` : Creates an command interface to select red, blue and green shapes seen by the webcam.
 Also creates two checkboxes ```Mouse``` to allow pointer control with the webcam and ```Clic``` to allow the user to use the webcam with two green markers on the fingers and actually clic on the computer by pulling the two fingers closer together.

 <img src="OpenCV.png" alt="drawing" width="600"/>
-On the different files we can see the masks generated as pixels labelled with 1.
+On the different windows we can see the masks generated as pixels labelled with 1.
+One is the opened version of the shape, another one is the closed shape and the difference of the two gives the contour of the original shape.

 #### Capacitive touche sensor
 - ```touch_detection.py```: Using capacitive sensors placed on a board, Sohan can slide his hand on the board and touchone of the capacitive sensors for some time to activate directonal keybord buttons and navigate through his computer interface.
-One is the opened version of the shape, another one is the closed shape and the difference of the two gives the contour of the original shape.

  ## Launch